 Click any of the five bolded headers to jump to that section

-- Rob makes good things happen with people skills acquired over years of volunteer work as a Minor Oaks hockey coach and convenor, and as the entrepreneur who created YTV and its nationwide consortium of investors who made it possible.
+- Rob makes good things happen with people skills acquired over years of volunteer work as a coach and convenor, and as the entrepreneur who created YTV and its nationwide consortium of investors who made it possible.

-- As a community leader Rob has awareness of community needs from many years as president of an active Oakville ratepayer group and as coach, convenor and director of Oakville sports groups.
+- As a community leader, Rob has awareness of community needs from many years as president of a long-active Oakville ratepayer group and as coach, convenor and director of Oakville sports groups.

-- As a political leader Rob enjoys the way residents and Council members alike value the way Rob listens and helps find consensus.
+- As a political leader, Rob listens.
 Rob knows that it is Councillors who move and second and vote resolutions up or down, not the mayor.
 Rob believes in consensus-seeking discussions to find the common points of agreement and action.

 Rob Burton’s background in journalism, business and public service coupled with his lifelong passion for preserving and enhancing the environment have served him well in the role of Mayor of Oakville.

-Rob's experience as a journalist gave him the communication skills to raise public engagement to a level never seen before in Oakville or anywhere else.
+Rob's experience as a journalist gives him the communication skills to raise public engagement to a level never seen before in Oakville or anywhere else.